About

 The highest quality and most innovative contributions will be invited for a full paper submission for a Special Issue of the IEEE Transactions on Medical Robotics and Bionics (T-MRB), with support from the journal’s Editor-in-Chief, Prof. Paolo Dario.

-Further, we also give out monetary awards for the best contribution, sponsored by our industrial partner MoveoWalks.
+Further, we also give out monetary awards for the best contribution, sponsored by our partner ISTITUTO MODARTECH.

 Topics of interests include, but are not limited to: